pffy/decoy-app/README.md

 This is a very useful skill for timely and precise GCP resource management, as the web UI may be a more cumbersome way to simply flip switches.

-The Google Cloud CLI also allows us to create automated shell scripts in later lessons, with little or no human interaction.
+The Google Cloud CLI also enables us to create automated shell scripts (in later lessons), with little or no human interaction.
 These scripts can provide a versatile template for building and deploying many projects for multiple users.

 ## STEPS

-1. First, open the Google Cloud Shell (Terminal only) in your web browser:
+1. First, we open the Google Cloud Shell (Terminal only) in your web browser:

     + https://shell.cloud.google.com/?show=terminal
       + Ctrl + Click to open in a new tab